 His form was no longer jaggedly of bone, limbs and trunk instead encased in mineralized muscle.
 Toil water, cleansed of its green algae, rushed in visible rivers under the outer membrane as blood.
 On the right hand the middle finger was much larger than the rest, extending into a wicked claw: his crescent blade.
 Atop his head stood a regrown horn, larger in proportion than ever before, resting on his brow as it split into four spears of sharp amethyst.
 The beast’s face remained like a skull, sockets empty, lips unnecessary.

 Rob wanted to scream at his foe, remind him that he had a choice, but if he ever actually did it was long gone.
-The beasts were a force of nature, as immutable as night and day, as indifferent as pouring rain and crackling lighting.
+The beasts were a force of nature, as immutable as night and day, as indifferent as pouring rain and crackling lightning.
 There was nothing words could do here.
 Yugo knew this as well, so when his mouth opened nothing but a ground-shaking roar issued.
 He extended his hand in hostility, and launched his claw on its chain even more so.

 Bonepicking backward dodged its strike, the claw penetrating deep into the wet ground.
 The beast’s body reeled it back in with frightening speed and pursued, each step more than worth a bonepicker’s leap.
 It pained Rob to back away from it, the twinge clearly stating there was no escape from the contest, but even in this recurrence of the worst sensation of flesh he remembered the strategies that had gotten him through his other embattled quests.